gamesbook/pyprototypr/README.md

 ```
 pip install pyprototypr
 ```
-As a quick check that **pyprototypr**  works, you can use one (or more) of the files from any of the `examples` sub-directories.
+As a quick check that **pyprototypr** is working, you can use one (or more) of the files from any of the `examples` sub-directories.

-Make a copy of `example1.py` script from the `examples/manual` directory - open [example1.py](https://github.com/gamesbook/pyprototypr/blob/master/examples/manual/example1.py)
-in your browser, click on the `Raw` button, and then save the file into a local directory on your machine.
+Make a copy of `example1.py` script from the `examples/manual` directory.
+To do so, open [example1.py](https://github.com/gamesbook/pyprototypr/blob/master/examples/manual/example1.py) in your browser, click on the `Raw` button, and then save the file into a local directory on your machine.

-Open a command-line window (aka terminal or console), change to the directory where you saved the above file and type:
+Open a command-line window (also known as a  *terminal* or a *console*), change to the directory where you saved the above file and type:
 ```
 python example1.py
 ```
+and press the `Enter` key.

 This script is very simple - it just contains these lines:
 ```
 # `example1` script for pyprototypr